richchapler/AzureSolutionsDocumentation/docs/DevOps_AITesting.md

 # DevOps: AI Testing

 ⚠️WORK IN PROGRESS⚠️

 <img src="https://github.com/richchapler/AzureSolutions/assets/44923999/daff9bd1-16d3-4c09-ba64-996c7ce15e3a" width="1000" />

 ## Use Case

-* "We need to test hundreds of prompts with various configurations of AI Search and OpenAI"
+* "We need to test hundreds of prompts using various solution configurations"
 * "We need to provide testers with a simple and friendly way to capture test cases and results"

 ## Proposed Solution

 * **Customize DevOps**: Create a new process with a customized Test Case entity
 * **Automate Processing**: Create a scheduled process that prepares new Test Cases for review
 * **Confirm Success**: Demonstrate basic functionality

 ## Solution Requirements

 This documentation assumes the following resources are ready for use:

 * [**AI Search**](https://azure.microsoft.com/en-us/products/search) index with Semantic Configuration

-  <br>_Note: I used the Tax Form index created in [DevOps: AI Deployment](https://github.com/richchapler/AzureSolutions/blob/main/docs/DevOps_AIDeployment.md)_
+  _Note: I used the Tax Form index created in [DevOps: AI Deployment](https://github.com/richchapler/AzureSolutions/blob/main/docs/DevOps_AIDeployment.md)_

 * [**DevOps**](https://azure.microsoft.com/en-us/products/devops/) with organization and project

 * [**Key Vault**](https://learn.microsoft.com/en-us/azure/key-vault) with the following [secrets](https://learn.microsoft.com/en-us/azure/key-vault/secrets):

   * AISearch-IndexName
   * AISearch-Key
   * AISearch-SemanticConfiguration